God Mode

 In 2023, Gumroad doubled "our" pricing to 10% flat.
 But really, I did.

-No one else would have made the same decision–it put the entire company at risk.
+No one else would have made the same decision, as it put the entire company at risk.
 But from my perspective, the entire company was already dead, and I needed to do something aggressive to save it.

 Before doing so, I asked my team, top customers, and many of our investors whether it was a good idea.
 No one thought so.
 It turns out, no one agreed with me that increasing our pricing so drastically and dramatically–and directly, I went with an email blast titled "simpler, higher pricing"–was a good idea, but I believed it was the right thing to do, and did it anyway.